dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 * The routing implementation makes routing decisions wherever desired in the middleware pipeline.
 * Middleware that appears after a Routing Middleware can inspect the result of the Routing Middleware's endpoint decision for a given request URI.
 * It's possible to enumerate all of the endpoints in the app anywhere in the middleware pipeline.
-* A response can use routing to generate URLs (for example, for redirection or links) based on endpoint information and thus avoid hard-coded URLs, which helps maintainability.
+* An app can use routing to generate URLs (for example, for redirection or links) based on endpoint information and thus avoid hard-coded URLs, which helps maintainability.
 * URL generation is based on addresses, which support arbitrary extensiblity:

   * The Link Generator API (`LinkGenerator`) can be resolved anywhere using [dependency injection (DI)](xref:fundamentals/dependency-injection) to generate URLs.